etiradob-phys/Finding-the-Longest-Increasing-Sequence/README.md

 This script is open-source and free to use for research and academic purposes.

 # Author
-Eduardo Tirado-Bueno
+Eduardo Tirado-Bueno,
-Instituto Nacional de Astrofísica Óptica y Electrónica Last Update: January 2025
+Instituto Nacional de Astrofísica Óptica y Electrónica, Last Update: January 2025

 For inquiries, feel free to reach out (etirado@inaoe.mx)